Mahoney-playground/goos/README.md

         - a real one, constructing the app with the adapters defined in `{port}/{adapter}/src` and the tests with the drivers defined in `{port}/{adapter}/testFixtures`

-Diagram key:

-- Solid line means `a` constructs `b`.
-- Dashed line mean `a` implements `b`.
-- Dotted line means `a` depends on `b` without either constructing or implementing it.
-- Rounded elements are interfaces - they contain no logic, only declare interfaces and data classes
-- Components contain logic.
-They are not executable.
-- Remaining boxes are executable.
-The only logic they contain is the choice of components to instantiate and wire together.
-- Grey boxes represent production modules.

 ```plantuml
 @startuml